HeroTransitions/Hero/README.md

 #### Not able to use Hero transition even when `isHeroEnabled` is set to true

-Make sure that you have also enabled `isHeroEnabled` on the navigation controller if doing a push/pop inside the navigation controller.
+Make sure that you have also enabled `isHeroEnabled` on the navigation controller if you are doing a push/pop inside the navigation controller.

 #### Views being covered by another matched view during the transition